 ☐ Yes ☐ No

-If “Yes,” do you apply this DEA file to your ProDur POS edits to prevent unauthorized prescribing?
+a) If the answer above is “Yes,” do you apply this DEA file to your ProDUR POS edits to prevent unauthorized prescribing?

 ☐ Yes ☐ No

-If “Yes,” please explain how the information is applied
+b) If the answer to (a) above is “Yes,” please explain how the information is applied.

-If “No,” do you plan to obtain the DEA Active Controlled Substance Registrant’s file and apply it to your POS edits?
+c) If the answer to (a) above is “No,” do you plan to obtain the DEA Active Controlled Substance Registrant’s file and apply it to your POS edits?

 ☐ Yes ☐ No